 Disposable diapers are the 3rd largest consumer item in landfills, and represent 30% of non-biodegradable waste.
 The only other items that outnumber the amount of disposables in landfills are newspapers and beverage and food containers.

-Even though it may seem as if an individual child doesn’t contribute much to those numbers, each baby wearing disposable diapers creates about 2000 pounds of garbage over the course of two years.
-(Yeah, that’s literally a ton of toxic waste.
-Could you imagine having to bury it in your yard?)
+Even though it may seem as if an individual child doesn’t contribute much to those numbers, babies do a lot of pooping.
+In fact, the average baby goes through 6-8 diapers a day.
+Unless you practice elimination communication, your baby will use between 6,500–10,000 diapers before potty training around 30 months old, creating about 2000 pounds of garbage over that time!
+That’s literally a ton of toxic waste.
+Could you imagine having to bury it in your yard?

 It takes hundreds of years for disposable diapers to decompose when exposed to sunlight and air.
 Since diapers are dumped into landfills, covered and not exposed to sun or air at all, nobody knows how many hundreds—or even thousands—of years they could be around.